saraarklint/mastermind/README.md

 * Key:
     * 1 black key peg (1 for green in position 4)
     * 2 white key pegs (1 for blue in position *either* 1 or 2, plus 1 for red in position 3)

+## Much faster implementation using NumPy
+I've made two implementations of Knuth's algorithm, one using lists (which is `mami.py`) and a more recent one using NumPy ndarrays (which is `vectorizing.py`).
+The one in `mami.py` takes 16 minutes to run through all 1296 possible games in the standard game, while the one in `vectozing.py` does the same in 1 minute thanks to broadcasting (and by avoiding doing the same key calculation more than once).

+The implementation using lists is rather intuitive, while the one using ndarrays relies on the following observations.

+In a game with `colors` colors and `pegs` pegs, a code (hidden code or guess) is one-hot encoded as an ndarray of shape `(colors, pegs)`.
+The essential observations are then the following for 2 codes represented by ndarrays `X` and `Y`:

+* `np.sum(X*Y)` gives the number of black pegs in the key calculated from `X` and `Y`,
+* `np.sum(X, axis=1)` gives the number of pegs of each color for `X`,
+* `np.sum(np.minimum(np.sum(X, axis=1), np.sum(Y, axis=1)))` gives the number of black and white pegs in the key calculated from `Y`.

+I'll add more details on this implementation later.

 ## Number of valid keys in generalized Mastermind
 In a general game with $p$ pegs (and any non-trivial number of colors), the number of valid keys is $(p+1)(p+2)/2 - 1$, so 14 for the standard game.